Number three on my high calorie must grow foods is dry

 Consider drying, fermenting as in Miso, and freezing.

-How to make easiest natto(Method to use the Natto bacteria), video
+How to make easiest natto(Method to use the Natto bacteria),

 https://www.youtube.com/watch?v=G-xPnseiPXQ